zou-group/textgrad/README.md

 ![Analogy with Torch](assets/analogy.png)

 ## QuickStart
+If you know PyTorch, you know 80% of TextGrad.
+Let's walk through the key components with a simple example.
+Say, we want to give you a punchline for TextGrad.
 ```python
 import textgrad as tg
 # Step 1: Get an initial response from an LLM